-6.2.6.
-Prescription drugs (Section 2110(a)(6))
+6.2.6. \boxtimes Prescription drugs (Section 2110(a)(6))

 Prior authorization is required for selected drugs.
-A preferred drugs list will be implemented with provisions for medically necessary exceptions.
+A Universal pPreferred dDrugs lList (PDL) will be implemented with provisions for medically necessary exceptions.

-The following drugs and medical supplies, if medically necessary, U.S. Food and Drug Administration (FDA) approved, non-experimental drugs prescribed by a licensed practitioner, and prescribed for the medical treatment of illness and/or injuries, are covered:
+The following drugs and certain durable medical equipment (DME) and medical supplies, if medically necessary, U.S. Food and Drug Administration (FDA) approved, non-experimental drugs prescribed by a licensed practitioner, and prescribed for the medical treatment of illness and/or injuries, are covered: